NT-Lists/Docs/Jargon-File.md

 #### **Hat-tip**

- > A reference to or gives kudos to were the source of information originally came from
+ > A reference to or gives kudos to where the source of information originally came from

 #### **Hugged to Death**